 Here’s to being grateful for it all.

 Valerie Gordon is a former award-winning television producer and now the founder and owner of Commander-in-She, a career and communication strategy firm.
-She offers presentations and workshops to help clients rewrite their stories and achieve their goals.
+She helps clients with the communication skills and tools necessary to ascend the leadership ladder.
 Contact her at firstname.lastname@example.org.